ALLEN Coaching

 Answer:

-(b) In this zone, the cells are newly formed and lose the ability of division, which is why they elongate and rapidly increase the length of the root.
+(b) In this zone, the cells are newly formed and lose the ability to divide, which is why they elongate and rapidly increase the length of the root.
 They have a large number of small vacuoles.
 These vacuoles fuse to form one large central vacuole.
 This is what

 causes the cells to elongate and longitudinally grow in this region.